-Brahmacharya in turn means: charya-compatible behavior with Brahma (the Divine, Absolute Truth, pure Conscience), or in a more free translation “walking with Divine consciousness.”
-In its very traditional sense, it refers to celibacy, to purity, that is to abstaining from sex or in another context in faith in marriage.
+Brahmacharya, in turn, means charya-compatible behavior with Brahma (the Divine, Absolute Truth, pure Conscience), or in a more free translation “walking with Divine consciousness.”
+In its very traditional sense, it refers to celibacy, to purity, that is to abstain from sex or in another context in faith in marriage.

 In India the life of a man is divided into 4 stages (ashrama) first with the brahmachary who is up 25 and refers to the pupil’s life, which at this stage his engagement should be with his studies and not with sexual desire, the other 3 stages are grihastha (25-50 engaging with the family), vanaprastha 50-75 sharing with the world, teaching), sannyasa (75-end renegade, silence, time for inwardness century meditation).